arsortland/MyBlog/content/about.md

 On a daily basis I work as a Cloud consultant mainly focusing on Azure.

 But I enjoy learning more about things in many fields like AI, LLM, app development, infrastructure, network, security, hacking, pentesting and alot more.
-So i thought it would be a cool idea to have a place for myself to document some of the things im doing and learning.
+So I thought it would be a cool idea to have a place for myself to document some of the things im doing and learning.

 I might accidentaly help someone else or inspire you to learn something new aswell?